reshape/loader/README.md

 ## Usage

 There are two distinct ways you can use this loader.
 By default, it will compile your templates and return a function which you can get by `require`-ing the original template path.
-It can also produce static html if used with the `callWith` option.
+It can also produce static html if used with the `locals` option.

 Options can be passed through a `reshape` option directly on the webpack config object.
 It accepts an array, an object, or a function that returns an array or object.
 If it's an array, it should contain plugins.
 If it's an object, it can contain a `plugins` key, which is an array of plugins and an optional `parser` key which allows you to pass in a custom parser.
 Any other key will apply to the `pack` querystring parameter, documented below.